dwave-examples/qboost/README.md

 is to construct a classifier that can predict the digit that is represented by an image.

 This demonstration constructs a binary classification problem using images for any two of the available ten digits, as specified by the `--digit1` and `--digit2` command line options (the defaults are 0 and 1).
-As with the blobs data set, the available data are first split into training, validation, and test sets.
+As with the blobs data set, the available data are split into training and test sets.
-The validation set is used to determine the value of the regularization parameter using a parameter sweep.
 The demonstration will print the number of features selected by QBoost, along with the prediction accuracy on the test set.

 The `--plot-digits` option is also provided to display one instance of the images for each of the two selected digits.
 The displayed images are chosen